carpit680/giraffe/README.md

                             |_____|
 ```

-A cost-effective, ROS2-compatible robotic manipulator designed to lower the barriers to entry for Embodied AI.
+A [Koch v1.1](https://github.com/jess-moss/koch-v1-1) inspired even more cost-effective, ROS2-compatible, Open-Source robotic manipulator designed to lower the barriers to entry for Embodied AI.

 ---

 ## Setup Instructions

+> NOTE: Configurator and the rest of the high-level software stack is presently only compatible with Python.

 ### For Python